Home Fries: Critical reception

 The film received mixed reviews from critics.
-It currently holds a 31% rating on Rotten Tomatoes.
+It currently holds a 31% rating on Rotten Tomatoes, based on 36 reviews.
+The website's critics consensus reads, "Screenwriter Vince Gilligan's mordant sense of humor strikes a discordant note in Home Fries, a romantic caper full of empty calories."

 Roger Ebert gave the film a mixed review, writing, "Home Fries is not a great movie, and as much as I finally enjoyed it, I'm not sure it's worth seeing two times just to get into the rhythm.
 More character and less plot might have been a good idea.
 But the actors are tickled by their characters and have fun with them, and so I did, too."